matter-labs/zhchainhub-backend/README.md

 -   [`@zkchainhub/shared`](./packages/shared): A library for shared configurations, constants, types, etc.
 -   [`@zkchainhub/chain-providers`](./packages/chain-providers): A library that provides abstracted services over Viem providers to query blockchain data
 -   [`@zkchainhub/pricing`](./packages/pricing): An extensible library that provides Pricing services to fetch token prices.
 Currently, only Coingecko provider is developed
+-   [`@zkchainhub/metadata`](./packages/metadata): A library that exposes different providers for fetching chains and tokens metadata.
 -   [`@zkchainhub/metrics`](./packages/metrics): A library that provides different aggregated metrics from the ZKsync ecosystem and ZK chains.
 -   [`@zkchainhub/api`](./apps/api): An Express server that exposes an API where you can fetch information about ZKsync ecosystem and their chains, using the before mentioned libraries